thoughtworks/maeve-csms/README.md

 ## Pre-requisites

 MaEVe runs in a set of Docker containers.
-This means you need to have `docker`, `docker-compose` and `colima` (or equivalent) installed and running.
+This means you need to have `docker`, `docker-compose` and a docker daemon (e.g. docker desktop, `colima` or `rancher`) installed and running.

 ## Getting started